brannondorsey/indexd/api_doc.md

 + ASC
 + DESC

-_note:_ If parameter is unspecified flow defaults to order ascending. case insensitive.
+_note:_ If parameter is unspecified flow defaults to order ascending.
+Case insensitive.